 Some Rioja wineries welcome kids while others only accept adults.
 For example, CVNE wineries offer workshops for children while parents are touring and tasting.

-We stayed in Logroño and it was a great choice.
+I stayed in Logroño and it was a great choice.
 You can be a part of vibrant local nightlife and avoid driving after the Calle de la Laurel tapas and pintxos bars crawl.

 If you are looking for a more relaxed stay, check out options in small towns and villages.
 My top choices are Briones, Laguardia, Elciego, Briñas and Cenicero.